 Tankers carrying hazardous cargo through unsuitable routes

-Due to the nature of an archipelago, there are many diverse channels of varying characteristicsamongst islands or between islands and the main continent.
+Due to the nature of an archipelago, there are many diverse channels of varying characteristics amongst islands or between islands and the main continent.
 These channels vary in depth, length, width, biodiversity, and socio-economic importance –and therefore vary in their suitability for shipping traffic.
-The lack of shipping lanes and the lack of monitoring and enforcement of regulations allows all kinds of ship to travel at will through the Aegean Sea, often choosing unsuitable routes.
+The lack of defined shipping lanes and the lack of monitoring and enforcement of regulations allows all kinds of ship to travel at will through the Aegean Sea, often choosing unsuitable routes.
 This disordered situation includes, of course, vessels carrying hazardous materials.
 These ships obviously carry an additional risk, with greater potential for environmental impacts, so the importance of traveling in the safest conditions possible is paramount.
 The amount of ships carrying hazardous cargo through unsuitable conditions, such as through narrow or shallow channels with high traffic density, is unacceptable.
 Better shipping monitoring and safety strategies are needed to avoid a maritime disaster.

 Lack of contingency plans

 Exacerbating all the risks described in the previous sectionsis thefact that the Aegean Sea has no contingency plan in place for the occurrence of maritime disasters.
 This means that in the event of an accident, there is no plan or strategy in place to save lives, minimize socio-economic impacts and protect the environment.
 Archipelagos is working towards the creation of a contingency plan that will involve collaboration between national and international communities, authorities, and NGOs.
 This must include adequate equipment and training for all parties.
 The cost of improving the readiness of the Aegean region will be offset in reducing the catastrophic costs involved in the aftermath of a maritime accident.

 |Cost of clean up||$3.8 billion|